drduh/YubiKey-Guide/README.md

 The Certify key should be kept offline at all times and only accessed from a secure environment to revoke or issue Subkeys.
 Keys can also be generated on the YubiKey itself to avoid duplication, however for usability and durability reasons this guide recommends against doing so.

 Generate a passphrase which will be needed throughout the guide to create and export Subkeys.
-The passphrase should be memorized or written down in a secure place separate from the backup storage disk.
+The passphrase should be memorized or written down in a secure location, ideally separate from the portable storage device used for key material.

 The passphrase is recommended to consist of only upper case letters and numbers for improved readability.